MoyasiGinko/hello-react-front-end/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🔭 Future Features <a name="future-features"></a>
+## 🔭 Future Features <a name="features"></a>

-- [ ] **User Profiles and Authentication**
-- [ ] **User photos**
-- [ ] **Advanced Search and Filters**
-- [ ] **More details to categories and transactions**
+- **Integral Testing** The application will be tested with Jest.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions to the User Interface are welcome!
+If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the project repository.

-Feel free to check the [issues page](https://github.com/MoyasiGinko/Cost-Management-Capstone/issues)
+Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, don't forget to give it a star on GitHub!
-Your support helps us to continue improving the app.
+If you like this project give us a star ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-At first, I would like to thank Microverse for providing such amaizng documentation.
-I would like to thank our Microverse community for their support and encouragement.
+Special thanks to our team and the Ruby community for their support and contributions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>